junxit/us-congress-bills-113/metadata.md

 - 2013-03-12 — Introduced in House
 - 2013-03-12 — Introduced in House
 - 2013-03-12 — Referred to the House Committee on Financial Services.
+- 2013-04-11 — Hearings Held by the Subcommittee on Capital Markets and Government Sponsored Enterprises Prior to Referral.
+- 2013-05-07 — Committee Consideration and Mark-up Session Held.
+- 2013-05-07 — Ordered to be Reported by the Yeas and Nays: 31 - 28.
+- 2013-05-13 — Placed on the Union Calendar, Calendar No. 31.
+- 2013-05-13 — Reported by the Committee on Financial Services.
+H. Rept.
+113-53.
+- 2013-05-13 — Reported by the Committee on Financial Services.
+H. Rept.
+113-53.